Kedah Darul Aman F.C.: Crest and colours

 Kedah Darul Aman's traditional colours are red and black, but the home kit's colours have been green and yellow since 1988.
-The colours were the result of the former Kedah Football Association Deputy President, Ahmad Basri Akil's request for a different set of colours for the home kit.
-The colours of green and yellow were chosen as they referenced the state's nickname of Jelapang Padi or Paddy field.
+The colours were the result of the former Kedah Football Association deputy president Ahmad Basri Akil's request.
+The colours of green and yellow were chosen as they referenced the state's nickname of Jelapang padi or Paddy field.

-The current club crest were announced by Ahmad Basri Akil alongside the club's official colours of green and yellow in 1988.
+The club crest was announced by Ahmad Basri Akil alongside the club's official colours of green and yellow in 1988.
 Green dominates the background; the side of the crest shows 11 joint bordered lines which signify the 11 districts of the Kedah state.
 At the centre of the crest is a ball and Allamanda flowers; as the flower is green and yellow in colour, with the team motto (Biar Jasa Jadi Kenangan) written in yellow.

-Controversies

-During the 2022 FIFA World Cup in Qatar, A Malaysian man was denied entry to Al-Bayt Stadium while wearing a 2021 Kedah Darul Aman away jersey with Chenang Bay written on it and a colourful checkered design.
-The man named, Zulfadli Ahmad Tajudin, told Dari Tepi Padang that he flew all the way from Muar, Johor, to experience the World Cup but was left disappointed by the ordeal he had to face with security.
-Zulfadli was detained for over 30 minutes who initially had no idea why he was being questioned by the stadium's security officials which suspect him of supporting the LGBTQ+ community due to the jersey he was wearing.
-Zulfadli went on to say that the officials photographed his jersey before sending the images to the stadium's management to interrogate him further.
-After seeing the photos Zulfadli had shown, security was still unsatisfied with his answer and asked him to wait for a response from stadium management, later the management let him off and gave him the permission to watch the football game that night.